Frequently Asked Questions

 Schools are encouraged to take a whole school approach in order to:

-• Create an extremely effective school improvement mechanism which brings about and embeds cultural and behavioural change in schools.
+- Create an effective school improvement mechanism which brings about and embeds cultural and behavioural change in schools.

 The Healthy School Co-ordinator should lead and coordinate the process, with the support of senior leadership.
 It is best practice for individual sections to be completed in partnership/collaboration with the most appropriate coordinator/person/people for each theme.
 For example, the physical activity coordinator may complete the physical activity section, in order to adopt a whole school approach.
 These groups may also include pupils, parents and governors, where appropriate.